 - Appointees conducting thesis research during the summer while a TA/Hourly Appointee must register for at least one (1) credit hour of research.

-- Students completing coursework must register for the appropriate courses by the appropriate summer part of term or summer full term registration deadline.
+- Students completing coursework must register for the appropriate courses by the appropriate summer registration deadline.
 Tuition and fees are assessed for all credits in which a student is registered at the normal rates.

 - Teaching Assistants or Hourly Appointees working toward their degree during the summer by completing both research and coursework during the summer (i.e., May through August) are required to register for both research credit hours and course credit hours as defined above by the deadlines defined above.
 Tuition and fees are assessed for both the required research and coursework credit hours at the normal summer term rates.

 Students required to register during the Summer semester are responsible for all mandatory fees incurred during the Summer semester.
 These fees may, or may not be remitted as part of a Graduate Assistant Appointment.
 Students for whom registration is not required during the Summer semester but who are working on campus may choose to pay Mandatory Fees.
-Payment of these fees provides students access to campus facilities including, but not limited to the Library, Health Center, Recreation Center, etc. during the entire summer (i.e., May through August).
+Payment of these fees provides students access to campus facilities including the Library, Health Center, Recreation Center, etc. during the entire summer (i.e., May through August).
 Requests for prorating of this voluntary fee payment will not be considered.

 Graduate contracts are submitted via OnBase, the university’s document management system.
 See the Graduate Contracts website for details.